AssuranceMaladieSec/assurancemaladiesec.github.io/_posts/2021-09-22-security-txt-implementation-at-assurance-maladie.md

 * **Security researchers side:** they want to find a way to report their findings.
 Until recently, it is only possible in a manual and unconsistant way:
   * check if any contact are available on the website,
-  * use one of the email addresses commonly available inside companies (abuse, admin etc) but without having any assurance that their report will be .
+  * use one of the email addresses commonly available inside companies (abuse, admin etc) but without having any assurance that their report will be processed (correctly).
 * **Blue teams side:** inside companies, choosing the good way to setup a proper reporting channel and overcoming all sorts of resistance (cultural, organization, technical) are not without challenges.

 **Impacts:**